content-left-bg.png

 • develop and maintain conceptual information maps and data flow diagrams

-• ensure records that are generated as part of an ICT business system are captured and retained in accordance with the department’s Records retention and disposal (DoE employees only) within an authorised recordkeeping system
+• ensure records that are generated as part of an ICT business system are captured and retained in accordance with the department’s Records retention and disposal schedule (DoE employees only) within an authorised recordkeeping system

 • liaise with the Director, Information and Governance Management for the migration of information from ICT business systems that do not have recordkeeping capability